Imran Khan authorized force against TLP but Pak's army opposed - ExBulletin

 According to sources, Army Chief General Qamar Javed Bajwa presented all the pros and cons of the use of force against TLP workers when political and military leaders gathered to discuss the issue at the meeting. of the National Security Committee which took place on October 29.

 People with knowledge of the details of that meeting confirmed to Dawn that the Army chief said if policymakers were willing to pay the price for the use of force against the TLP, then the military would do what they wanted. ordered.
-However, previous instances of the government using force against citizens – Lal Masjid and the Model Town incident – were mentioned, and meeting participants were reminded of the consequences of both episodes.
+However, there were previous cases where the government had used force against Lal Masjid citizens and the model town incident and the meeting participants were reminded of the consequences of both episodes.

-By the time that meeting took place, however, the government had already taken a hard line and Information Minister Fawad Chaudhry had quoted the prime minister telling cabinet on October 27 that the government would not allow anyone to do so. justice and challenge the mandate of the state.

 The military leadership, however, advised against the use of force, arguing that it was not a solution.
 It was then decided to go for a negotiated settlement in order, as one source put it, “to avoid the bloodshed”.
 It was at this point that Mufti Muneeb-ur-Rehman was identified as someone who could negotiate a deal given his status as a high Barelvi cleric.